-Organized in 1952, MNGA supports interest in nut and fruit bearing trees, their products and their culture.
+Organized in 1952, the Michigan Nut & Fruit Growers Association (MNFGA) supports interest in nut and fruit bearing plants, their products and their culture.

 The best time to plant a tree was 20 years ago, the second best time is now.